(This post may contain affiliate links. Please read our disclosure policy for more information.)

 9. Choose a late afternoon time slot

 Daylight and nighttime hours make very different experiences at the Ice Castles.
-For both experiences, time your visit for late afternoon, so you can stay until the sun goes down.
+To get both experiences, time your visit for late afternoon, so you can stay until the sun goes down.

 10. Visit during the week